 Repeat 2.5.3.

-SCREEN: Talent uses densitometry to quantitate relative phospho-protein and total protein levels for a sample, including the controls.
+MED: Talent sits at computer.
+Cut to SCREEN: Talent uses densitometry to quantitate relative phospho-protein and total protein levels for a sample, including the controls.

 Evaluation of anti-leukemia activity of TKIs in ALL xenograft models